role-model/ecoEvoTheoryCourse/README.md

 Activities
 - work out any CyVerse issues
 - play around with RoLE neutral
-- have some kind of goal for students to figure out a puzzel (e.g. how does increasing speciation rate change something cool or something)
+- have some kind of goal for students to figure out a puzzle (e.g. how does increasing speciation rate change something cool or something)

-## Moduel: Species interactions and coexistence
+## Module: Species interactions and coexistence

 ### Video: Lotka-Volterra